-Both the diploma and degree courses have large elements of project work and practical assignments, which must be achieved to schedule and within the time spent studying the course.
+All courses have large elements of project work and practical assignments, which must be achieved to schedule and within the time spent studying the course.
 There won’t be any traditional exams, but the Bachelor (3rd year) and the Masters courses does require a written thesis.

 All classes are taught in English and any coursework is also submitted in English.